 Boys develop more confidence when they attend an all-boys school.
 The absence of feelings of rejection or inferiority helps boys remain confident in themselves and their ability to succeed – in academics, athletics, the arts, in leadership or service roles, and throughout their life.

 Bishop Hendricken High School students are more enthusiastic about their education, they show a greater maturity, and they develop stronger social skills throughout their four years.
-These same young men as graduates will become more polite and sensitive men because they are more confident in who they are as individuals.
-In the long run, they will be better professionals, better husbands, fathers, sons, and better citizens.
+These same young men, as graduates, will become more polite and sensitive adults because they are more confident in who they are as individuals.
+In the long run, they will be better professionals, better husbands, fathers, sons, and global citizens.

 4. Better Grades & Test Scores

 At an all-boys school, academic performance is stronger.
 It is part of our mission to help students discover their unique strengths and talents, to realize their potential, and to find the God-given gifts which are uniquely their own.
 This opportunity to explore, combined with a teaching style that motivates them to learn, means that Bishop Hendricken students will succeed academically.
-Students who may have struggled in middle school will improve their grades in high school.
+Students who may have struggled in middle school will improve their grades at Bishop Hendricken.

 5. Male Role Models

-One other important advantage of single-sex education at Bishop Hendricken High School is that there are more male teachers than can be found in a co-ed school.
-At Bishop Hendricken, 68% of our teachers are men, and they also serve as club moderators, guidance counselors, and coaches.
-Together with a diverse student body, they provide more diverse male role models for all of our students.
+Another advantage of single-sex education at Bishop Hendricken High School is that there are more male teachers than can be found at a co-education institution.
+At Bishop Hendricken, 68% of our teachers are men, and they serve as club moderators, guidance counselors, and coaches.
+Together with a diverse student body, they serve as enriched male mentors for all of our students.
 Having these role models fosters better interpersonal relationships, promotes a more secure sense of self, and helps each young man to recognize his unique strengths and identity.